astronomer/docs/astro/ci-cd-templates/github-actions.md

     All four workflow files must have the same Deployment ID specified.
 The actions use this Deployment ID to create and delete preview Deployments based on your main Deployment.

-### Secrets backend Deployment preview
+### Deployment preview template with secrets backend implementation

-If you use a [secrets backend](secrets-backend.md) to manage your access credentials and other sensitive information, you can configure your Github Action to use and store them while working with Deployment previews.
+If you use a [secrets backend](secrets-backend.md) to manage your access credentials and other sensitive information, you can configure your Github Action to grant preview Deployments access to your secrets backend.
+This means that DAGs in the preview Deployment can access secrets such as Airflow variables and connections for testing purposes.

-Unlike the standard Deployment preview setup, you need to add some additional configuration information to both your GitHub Secrets and GitHub workflow include information about your Secrets Backend kwargs.
-This information instructs the CI/CD pipeline to refer to your Secrets Backend to read and write access credentials.
+Unlike the standard Deployment preview setup, you need to add some additional configuration to GitHub including information.
+Specifically, this template makes use of the `AIRFLOW__SECRETS__BACKEND_KWARGS` environment variable to store information and credentials for your secrets backend.

 #### Prerequisites